Time limit: 0

 A test-tube baby means fertilisation in vitro and then transplantation in the uterus.
 It involves fertilizing an egg outside the body, in a laboratory dish (vitro), and then implanting it in a woman’s uterus.

 A substance that stimulates the production of antibodies when introduced into a living organism is known as:

 Antigen stimulates the production of antibodies when introduced into a living organism.
 It is a substance that enters the body and starts a process that can cause disease.
 The body then usually produces substances (antibodies) to fight the antigens.

 Darwin’s finches are a group of about 18 species of passerine birds.
 Darwin’s finches are the classic example of adaptive radiation, the evolution of groups of plants or animals into different species adapted to specific ecological niches.

 The tissue in man where no cell division occurs after birth is:

-While there are a few cells in the body that do not undergo cell division (such as gametes, red blood cells, most neurons, and some muscle cells), most somatic cells divide regularly.
+In nerve tissue, no cell division occurs after birth.
+Most somatic cells divide regularly, while there are a few cells in the body that do not undergo cell division (such as gametes, red blood cells, most neurons, and some muscle cells).